 Talk to intranet vendors and experts

-The critical point to remember is that you should always talk to somebody who understands intranets and the process for implementing one.
+The critical point to remember is that you should always talk to somebody who understands intranets and the process of implementing one.
 There are some excellent general digital agencies out there, but they may not necessarily have intranet experience or knowledge.
-Building an effective intranet is very different from building an external-facing website.
-Intranets have multiple uses and the needs of an internal audience are very different to those outside.
+Building an effective intranet is very different from building an external-facing website; intranets have multiple uses, and the needs of an internal audience are very different to those outside

 Select a product and partner